bwogit/CI_PP4_Caiman_Cove/README.md

 ### Clone Repository
 You can clone the repository by following these steps:
 1. Go to the GitHub repository
-2. Locate the Code button above the list of files and click it
+2. Locate the Code button above the number of commits
-3. Select if you prefere to clone using HTTPS, SSH, or Github CLI and click the copy button to copy the URL to your clipboard
+3. Select cloning using HTTPS, SSH, or Github CLI and click the copy button to copy the URL to your clipboard
 4. Open Git Bash
 5. Change the current working directory to the one where you want the cloned directory
 6. Type git clone and paste the URL from the clipboard ($ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY)